 2. Don’t expect English to help you much

 For the most part, when traveling the world, English will be sufficient to get around.
 Most people learn English as a second-language in school.
-And while this is true for some in China, attempts to converse in English with natives will mostly be met with a blank stare.
-Even your “fluent” tour guide may have a hard time with your “accent.”
+And while this is true for some in China, attempts to converse with natives in English will mostly be met with a blank stare.
+Even your fluent tour guide may have a hard time with your accent.

 So have fun getting lost and finding your way back home later.
-To make sure that you don’t get too lost, grab a card from your hotel with a map to easily guide a taxi driver in a way they’ll understand.
+To make sure you don’t get too lost, grab a card from your hotel with a map to easily guide a taxi driver in a way they’ll understand.

 3. Respect the local culture